snphillips/nycha-outage-scraper/README.md

 `pip install -r requirements.txt`

-- To run the scraper:
+- To run the scraper, in your terminal run:

 `python3 nycha_outage_scraper.py`